Bronson15/ButtonConsole/README.md

 * Once all four numbers are set, the passcode will be accepted and you will see the Klubhouse button.

-Created by Bronson Lane 2017 for KidStuf
+Created by Bronson Lane in 2017 for KidStuf